bossanova808/kodi.ozweather.2nd.screen/README.md

 * Current 'Feels Like' Temperature
 * Current Time

-## Hardware
+## Hardware Support

+Supports hardware from ~2016 on - e.g. iPad 6th gen. and above, or Android devices with a modern-ish WebView.
+As Android devices are cheap and plentiful, those are used for development and testing.

-For my own lounge-room, I am using a Samsung A7 Lite (about AU$185 from OfficeWorks, IIRC) - which is simple but relatively high quality 8-inch tablet, and runs for weeks/months at a time, with complete stability.
-I have also used a MiPad 4, which can often be found secondhand.
+For my own lounge-room, I am currently using a Samsung A7 Lite tablet - which is simple but relatively good quality 8-inch tablet.
+This runs for weeks/months at a time, with complete stability.
+I have also used a MiPad 4 (great screen!) - which can often be found secondhand - plus sundry older phones & tablets.

-(With my mobile [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7-inch tablet, and that also works very well, although it's wireless has always been a bit flakey...).

-I and friends/family have also used a variety of phones.
-Really anything that runs a browser will get you going, it's a great way to re-purpose some old hardware you have lying around in a drawer somewhere...

 ## Software

+You can use any browser, really - but for best results a 'Kiosk' type app that provides a borderless display is the nicest.

-In practise, I use a Google Play Store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 2nd Screen app URL - but really any tablet and basic somewhat modern browser should work (including iOS devices of course).
+I use an Android app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the 10-Foot Dash.
+It's excellent and inexpensive and offers a lot of control and a seamless experience.

 _(Fully Kiosk is just a very handy app helps with things like keeping the screen always on, and automatically re-starting the app should there be a network connection issue, and so on.
-I bought a license for it (AU $15) because I am using it extensively, but the free version is all you actually need to get going with this.
+I bought a license for it (~AU $15) because I am using it extensively - but the free version is all you actually need to get going with this.
 If you want more advanced features like on/off schedules for the tablet, you do need the paid version.)_

 ## Tech Stack